spencerdispenced/Phillies_Coding_Challenge/README.md

 Answer to the Philadelphia Phillies take home coding assignment

-Simple web scraper that scrapes te given web site of relavant data, cleans it up, calculates the qualifying offer, and then prints to the user.
+Simple web scraper that scrapes the given web site of relevant data, cleans it up, calculates the qualifying offer, and then prints to the user.